cfpb/design-system/docs/pages/text-inputs.md

               </div>
           </div>
     variation_group_description: ""
-  - variation_group_name: Textarea inputs
+  - variation_group_name: Text area inputs
     variations:
       - variation_is_deprecated: false
-        variation_name: Textarea input
+        variation_name: Text area input
-        variation_description: Use for long-form answers that are more than a single word or two.
+        variation_description: Use when the expected user input is more than a few words and could span multiple lines.
 Make sure the input size is big enough that the user can see what they've typed without having to scroll to reveal hidden content, and small enough that the user doesn't have  to navigate the viewport in order to see the entire field at once.
         variation_code_snippet: |-
           <textarea class="a-text-input"
                     id="textarea-example-default"
                     placeholder="Placeholder text">Input text</textarea>
       - variation_is_deprecated: false
-        variation_name: Textarea input (full width)
+        variation_name: Text area input (full width)
         variation_description: |-
           <div class="m-form-field">
               <textarea class="a-text-input a-text-input__full"